We’re excited to be expanding our web and mobile engineering teams in Cyprus!

 2. MEET THE HoT

-In the second step we set up an in-person meeting with our Head of Technology, Joseph, at our office in Prague.
+In the second step we set up a meeting with our Head of Technology, Joseph, either in person or online.

 This conversation focuses on understanding the next step in your career and getting a deeper understanding of your experience.
 Joseph normally focuses on the areas that interest you and how you would like to grow with Acasus.